LeoMobileDeveloper/ios-developer-tools/README.md

 - [autojump](https://github.com/wting/autojump) A cd command that learns - easily navigate directories from the command line
 - [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) A code library and command-line formatting tool for reformatting Swift code
 - [SwiftRewriter](https://github.com/inamiy/SwiftRewriter) 📝 Swift code formatter using SwiftSyntax.
-- [ios-deploy](https://github.com/ios-control/ios-deploy) Install and debug iPhone apps from the command line, without using Xcode
 - objdump llvm object file dumper
 - [XcodeGen](https://github.com/yonaskolb/XcodeGen) A Swift command line tool for generating your Xcode project
 - [plutil](https://www.theiphonewiki.com/wiki/Plutil) plutil is a program that can convert .plist files between a binary version and an XML version.
 Currently, there are two versions of this utility.